feast-dev/feast/docs/how-to-guides/adding-or-reusing-tests.md

 * In `repo_configuration.py` add a new`IntegrationTestRepoConfig` or two (depending on how many online stores you want to test).
 * Run the full test suite with `make test-python-integration.`

-### Including a new offline / online store in the main Feast repo as part of the contributions.
+### Including a new offline / online store in the main Feast repo from external plugins with community maintainers.

-* This is for plugins that are not 100% stable.
-Place the APIs in feast/infra/offline_stores/contrib/
+* This folder is for plugins that are officially maintained with community owners.
+Place the APIs in feast/infra/offline_stores/contrib/.
-* Extend `data_source_creator.py` for your offline store.
+* Extend `data_source_creator.py` for your offline store and implement the required APIs.
-* In `contrib_repo_configuration.py` add a new `IntegrationTestRepoConfig` or two (depending on how many online stores you want to test).
+* In `contrib_repo_configuration.py` add a new `IntegrationTestRepoConfig` (depending on how many online stores you want to test).
 * Run the test suite on the contrib test suite with `make test-python-contrib-universal`.

 ### To include a new online store